ArpitSachan/ArpitSachan-dedatom-A-digital-health-care-system/README.md

 # dedatom : A digital Health care system

-This repository contains a health care app bsed on geolocation and digitalistion of health system.
+This repository contains a health care app based on geolocation and digitization of the health system.
+It includes real-time chat (to be encrypted) enabled with image-picker and hostpital finder using google maps api.

 ### Key Features:
  - Hostpital finder using google map API